Dave Bronson: Mayor of Anchorage

-During the COVID-19 pandemic, Bronson has declined to enact mask or vaccine requirements, saying that it was a matter of personal choice.
+During the COVID-19 pandemic, Bronson declined to enact mask or vaccine requirements, saying that it was a matter of personal choice.
 He also said he would not get a vaccine, calling it "experimental".
 During an Anchorage Assembly meeting on September 29, 2021, he defended the use of Star of David holocaust imagery worn by those opposed to a municipal mask mandate.
 The mandatory mask ordinance–requiring any individual older than two years old to wear a facial mask indoors–was debated at the meeting.
 Mayor Bronson initially advocated for the symbol's usage, calling it a “credit to [Jews],” but later recanted the statement after public criticism.
 He went on to say that although he agreed with opposing the mask ordinance, that protestors should choose a different symbol to do so.

 On October 1, he ordered a stop to water fluoridation in Anchorage based on reports of dangers, such as burning eyes and throats of workers.
 Bronson's response was criticized by the representative of the workers, Aaron Plikat, who claims that they had never complained about the fluoride.
 He allowed it to resume when he discovered that it is mandated by Anchorage's municipal code, and no significant impact on the water fluoridation level was caused on October 1, 2021.

 In May 2023, Bronson closed the homeless shelter at the Sullivan Arena leading the homeless encampments in Anchorage parks to "explode in size."
 Bronson said that the Arena should go back to hosting concerts and hockey games, and suggested sending the homeless people to Los Angeles and other cities in the contiguous United States.
 Bronson had made plans to construct a new shelter for up to 200 people, but the Anchorage Assembly shut down the project.
 Construction had begun without finalizing funding and without a plan for its operating costs going forward.

-Electoral history
+Mayoral elections

 In the 2021 Anchorage mayoral election, Bronson and Forrest Dunbar advanced to a runoff election on May 11 after no one gained a majority in the general election on April 5.
 Dunbar conceded on May 21.
 Bronson received 50.66% of the vote, while Dunbar received 49.34%.

 Bronson lost the 2024 Anchorage mayoral election in the May 14 runoff against Suzanne LaFrance.

+2026 gubernatorial campaign

+On October 2, 2025, Bronson announced his candidacy in the 2026 Alaska gubernatorial election.
+He received 8.1% of the vote in the nonpartisan primary on August 18, 2026, placing fourth and advancing to the general election.

 Personal life

 Bronson and his wife Debra attend Mountain City Church (formerly Anchorage Baptist Temple).
-During the COVID-19 pandemic, Bronson accepted an early retirement package from Delta Airlines, where he had been a commercial pilot.
+During the COVID-19 pandemic, Bronson accepted an early retirement package from Delta Air Lines, where he had been a commercial pilot.
 Dave Bronson has a son Zach Bronson, and a daughter Katie Bronson.
 Dave's son Zach followed in his footsteps and became a commercial pilot.
 In the downtime, Dave enjoys spending time with family and going hunting and fishing.
 In 2025, he was appointed Airport Manager of Anchorage Airport.